 4. May Boost Immunity

-Green moong sprouts are loaded with immune-boosting nutrients such as antioxidants, fiber and vitamin C.
+Green moong sprouts are packed with immune-boosting nutrients like antioxidants, fiber, and vitamin C.

-Regular consumption of sprouts can help improve your body’s defense mechanism, reducing the risk of colds, flu, and other common ailments.
+Regular consumption of mung bean sprouts may help improve your body’s defense mechanism and reduce the risk of colds, flu, and other common ailments.

 5. May Reduce the Risk of Cardiovascular Diseases